 Personally, I’m always fascinated by what other people eat for breakfast.
 Especially models.
 It can’t be glazed doughnuts and leftover pad Thai, right?
-There’s such a wide variety of information available about which breakfast foods you should eat to encourage weight loss and which you should avoid at all costs.
+There’s such a wide variety of information available about which breakfast foods you should eat to encourage a healthy lifestyle and which you should avoid at all costs.
 But I crave specifics.
 What do the fittest women on the planet put into their bodies each morning?
 I made it my personal mission to find out and scoured the depths of Instagram to find the exact photo diaries and recipes serving up model-approved healthy breakfast ideas.
 And frankly, my research did not disappoint.
 Ahead, the actual breakfasts 13 different models swear by.
-To find out the healthy breakfast ideas your favorite supermodels love to nosh on pre-shoot and -show, keep reading!

 Can’t choose between the omelet and the granola?
 Go the way of this Danish darling and order both.